Royal Veterinary College: Admissions

+Courses

 The college now provides a number of undergraduate courses, including the Bachelor of Veterinary Medicine (BVetMed) as well as accelerated graduate entry BVetMed and a combined BVetMed, Bachelor of Veterinary Science (BSc) degree.
 BSc degrees are also provided in veterinary nursing, bioveterinary sciences, biological sciences and veterinary pathology, and a foundation degree in veterinary nursing is also offered.

 The college also offers the Gateway course; the first year of an extended six-year veterinary degree programme, created for students who are part of the UK Widening Participation cohort.
 It is designed to equip students with the knowledge, understanding and skills needed for a veterinary degree course.
 This is a widening participation programme for UK non-selective state school students whose parents have not been to university and who receive, or would have been eligible between 2004 and 2010 in England, to receive an Education Maintenance Allowance payment.

 There is a distance learning department and the Graduate School provides masters courses, PhD studentships and clinical training scholarships in a wide range of disciplines.
 The college's Continuing Professional Development (CPD) Unit is a major academic provider of educational services to the veterinary community.

 The RVC has an e-Media Unit which collaborates with other UK veterinary schools on the development of the WikiVet site.